github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *You may have access to private repositories.
+**〰:** *You may have access to private repositories.
 We treat the content of private repositories as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*

 <br>
 <br>